Ashleigh Barty: 2010–2012: Australian Open debut, top 200

-Barty made her singles and doubles main draw debuts on the WTA Tour in early 2012.
+Barty made her singles and doubles main-draw debuts on the WTA Tour in early 2012.
 Her doubles debut came at the Brisbane International, the first event of the year.
 After losing in singles qualifying, she partnered with Dellacqua to make the semifinals in doubles while still just 15 years old.
 Their tournament was highlighted by an upset of the top seeded team of Natalie Grandin and Vladimíra Uhlířová, both of whom were in the top 25 of the WTA doubles rankings.
 The following week, Barty made her singles debut as a wildcard at the Hobart International, losing her opening round match to Bethanie Mattek-Sands.
 She then made her Grand Slam main-draw debut the very next week at the Australian Open, where she lost her first round match to Anna Tatishvili.
 Later in the year, Barty also received wildcards into the main draws of the French Open and Wimbledon, but lost her opening-round matches to Petra Kvitová and Roberta Vinci, respectively, both of whom were seeded.

-Besides her first WTA main-draw appearances, Barty also had a break-out year on the ITF Circuit.
+Besides her first WTA Tour appearances, Barty also had a break-out year on the ITF Circuit.
 She compiled a singles record of 34–4 in nine tournaments to accompany a doubles record of 25–5 while frequently partnering with compatriot Sally Peers.
 She won four ITF titles in both singles and doubles.
 In particular, her first two singles titles came in back-to-back weeks in February in Sydney and Mildura.
 She also won both the singles and doubles events at the Nottingham Challenge, a mid-level $50K grass-court event in the lead-up to Wimbledon.
 Barty ended the season with a doubles title at the $75K event on carpet in Japan, where she partnered with Dellacqua for the second time for her biggest title of the year.
 Her quarterfinal appearance in singles at the same tournament helped her rise to No. 177 in the WTA singles rankings, having first cracked the top 200 of the WTA singles rankings a few weeks earlier at the age of 16.
 She also finished the year ranked No. 129 in doubles.